 Products for the prevention of metabolic diseases

-The product can be used effectively in the feeding of dairy sheep and goat
+The products can be used effectively in the feeding of dairy sheep and goat.